 For lymphoma, event rates will be stratified by lymphoma subtypes; not limited but including non-Hodgkin lymphoma (NHL), Hodgkin lymphoma, chronic lymphatic leukemia.
 Similarly, CV event rates will be stratified by type of event (e.g. myocardial infarction (MI), MACE, serious congestive heart failure).
-Further, for the outcomes of MI and MACE, event rates of the safety events of interest will be stratified by patients with $\geq 1$ CV risk factors versus no CV risk factors (see Section 9.5.1).
+Further, for the safety events of interest of MI and MACE, event rates of the safety events of interest will be stratified by patients with ≥1 CV risk factors versus no CV risk factors (see Section 9.5.1).
 Likewise, VTE event rates will be stratified by type of event (DVT and PE).
-Further, for the outcomes of VTE, incidence rates of the safety events of interest will be stratified by patients with $\geq 1$ VTE risk factors versus no VTE risk factors.
-The rates of safety events of interest, including infections, MACE, MI, VTE, and malignancies excluding NMSC, will also be evaluated within the elderly aged $\geq 65$ years.
+Further, for the safety events of interest of VTE, incidence rates of the safety events of interest will be stratified by patients with ≥1 VTE risk factors versus no VTE risk factors.
+The rates of safety events of interest, including infections, MACE, MI, VTE, and malignancies excluding NMSC, will also be evaluated within the elderly aged ≥65 years.